kamirov/wanikani-refresh/README.md

 ## Automatic refreshes

-To refresh your wallpaper, run the script in a cronjob, e.g. to run each day at 9am (assuming you're logged in then):
+To refresh your wallpaper, run the script as a cronjob, e.g. to run each day at 9am (assuming you're logged in then):

 ```
 $ crontab -e